FelixLiu2000/pandemic-volunteers/README.md

 # PandemicVolunteers

 A webapp that gives vulnerable individuals a platform to request help from others during a pandemic.
-Created as a two-person group project for CSC309, written using HTML5, CSS3, React, MaterialUI, Express, and MongoDB.
+Created as a two-person group project for CSC309, using HTML5, CSS3, React, and MaterialUI for the front-end and ExpressJS and MongoDB for the back-end.

 * Sample Deployment: guarded-ocean-44632.herokuapp.com